Panchesco/jquery.gnomebed/README.md

 ####Notes

-So far, I've only tested YouTube, Vimeo, and SoundCloud URLs with this repo.
+So far, only tested YouTube, Vimeo, and SoundCloud URLs with this repo.
 Limits to the maxwidth and maxheight options will vary by provider.
 See [noembed.com](http://noembed.com) for providers the Noembed project currently supports.